uhyo/morse-css/ARCHITECTURE.md

 ## Core Components

-### 1. Pseudo-CSS Parser
+### 1. Morse Code Converter

-The parser will read a human-readable pseudo-CSS file that uses a custom `:morse()` selector.
-This selector allows developers to specify styles based on Morse code patterns.
+The main component of Morse CSS is a converter that transforms pseudo-CSS with `:morse()` selectors into standard CSS with `:has()` selectors.
+This is done through a simple string replacement process that:

+1. Identifies `:morse()` selectors in the pseudo-CSS
+2. Translates the Morse code words inside the selectors into HTML pattern selectors
+3. Replaces the `:morse()` selectors with `:has()` selectors containing the translated patterns

 Example pseudo-CSS: